oracle-samples/oaim-sandbox/hol/HOL_GUIDE.md

 As you can see, even if the question mean to refer a specific example, the LLM answer in a generic way.

 * Click the button **Clear History**, and choose the other LLM available, **llama3.1**, to start a conversation with the same questions, and compare the answers.
 Note that the History is enabled by default.
+The **Clear History** button reset the “context window” and start a fresh interaction with a model.

 * Play with the **Temperature** parameter, and the others to compare the quality of the answers, for each LLM available.
 Clear the history after each cycle.